aqaPayam/NakhBot/docs/domain/06-business-rules-and-invariants.md

 Chat unlock may expire according to configured `FeatureUnlock.expires_at`, and access also ends when the Match closes or the unlock is revoked.

+### Refund policy

+MVP does not support user-initiated refund requests.

+Refunds and payment corrections occur automatically only when a system fault prevents a successfully funded paid action from being delivered correctly.

+Refundable examples include:

+* Telegram Stars payment succeeds but the corresponding Nakh or unlock cannot be delivered because of a system fault.
+* A duplicate or idempotency failure causes an incorrect duplicate charge or credit spend.
+* Credits are deducted but the corresponding paid action fails to complete.

+The following are not refundable:

+* A successfully delivered Nakh later expires
+* A receiver rejects a Nakh
+* A Liked By unlock expires normally
+* A Match is unmatched
+* A user changes their mind
+* A user says the purchase was accidental
+* A successfully delivered paid action is no longer useful to the user

+For a direct Telegram Stars payment:

+* If payment succeeded but the corresponding paid action failed because of a system fault, issue the refund through Telegram's Stars refund mechanism.
+* Record the correction in RefundRecord.
+* The refund must be idempotent.

+For an internal-credit correction:

+* Restore the required credits to CreditAccount.
+* Create a `CreditTransaction` with transaction type `refund`.
+* Link the correction to RefundRecord.
+* Do not apply the credit restoration more than once.

+For credit-package-related corrections, restore internal credits when appropriate rather than automatically reversing the original Stars package purchase.

+There is no manual refund-request or dispute-handling flow in MVP.

 ### Payment audit

 Payment lifecycle events must be auditable.